daryllxd/lifelong-learning/programming/ruby/testing/growing-object-oriented-software-guided-by-tests.md

 We also extract common features into methods that can be shared between tests for setting up values, tearing down state, making assertions, and occasionally triggering the event.
 The only caution with factoring out test structure is that we have to be careful not to make a test so abstract that we cannot see what it does anymore

 *Accentuate the positive.
-We conly catch exceptions in a test if we want to assert soemthing about them.*
+We only catch exceptions in a test if we want to assert something about them.*

 *Delegate to subordinate objects.* Sometimes helper methods aren't enough and we need helper objects to support the tests.
 We developed `ApplicationRunner`, `AuctionSniperDriver`, and `FakeAuctionServer` so we could write tests in terms of auctions and Snipers, not in terms of Swing and messaging.